hanmd82/loopback.io/pages/en/lb4/Decorator.md

 ## Dependency Injection

-@inject is a decorator to annotate method arguments for automatic injection by LoopBack IoC container.
-It can only be applied on a **method parameter** or a **property**.
+@inject is a decorator to annotate method arguments for automatic injection by LoopBack IoC container. @inject can only be used on properties or method parameters.

 The `@inject` decorator allows you inject dependencies bound to the application context, or to any implementation of the [Context](#context) object.
 You can bind values, class definitions and